alchemyplatform/aa-sdk/site/smart-accounts/accounts/choosing-a-smart-account.md

 head:
   - - meta
     - property: og:title
-      content: Choosing a smart account
+      content: Choosing a Smart Account
   - - meta
     - name: description
       content: Learn how to choose a smart account implementation to use with Account Kit, a vertically integrated stack for building apps that support ERC-4337.